meyerhoffl/ToDo/README.md

 Purpose
 ==========
-My very first Rails application for the Nashville Software School; it's purpose is as an exercise to learn Rails.
+My very first Rails application for the Nashville Software School; its purpose is as an exercise to learn Rails.

 Usage
 =======